acodexpetkov/ecs-eks-migration-concepts/README.md

 3. Deploy the app on on-prem K8s; run smoke tests.
 4. Switch DNS 100 % to on-prem K8s (or point the ALB/ingress to on-prem); shut down ECS tasks.

-> **Downtime Disclaimer**
-> Users will see a brief outage during the DNS cut-over or ALB re-target.
+> **Downtime Disclaimer** – Users see a short outage during the cut-over.
+Prepare comms and rollback steps.
-> Plan communications and rollback steps accordingly.

 ---

 ### 3.2 Zero-Downtime — DNS Weighted (*ECS → on-prem Kubernetes*)
-1. Ensure **all stateful components are reachable from both ECS and on-prem K8s** (shared DB endpoint, global Redis, etc.).
+1. Ensure **all stateful components are reachable from both clusters**.
-2. Deploy identical image/version to both clusters.
+2. Deploy the same image/version to ECS and on-prem K8s.
 3. Create a Route 53 weighted record: start 95 % ECS / 5 % on-prem; ramp up on-prem weight.
 4. Monitor SLOs; roll back if errors rise.
-5. Shift 100 % to on-prem; delete ECS service.
+5. Shift 100 % to on-prem; delete the ECS service.

-> **Zero-Downtime DNS Disclaimer**
-> *Works only if any request can land on either backend without session loss.*
-> *Keep TTL ≤ 60 s and use health checks so Route 53 removes unhealthy targets.*
+> **DNS Disclaimer** – Works only if sessions and data are shared.
+Keep TTL ≤ 60 s; rely on Route 53 health checks.

 ---

-### 3.3 Zero-Downtime — Shared ALB Weighted (*ECS → AWS EKS in same account*)
+### 3.3 Zero-Downtime — Shared ALB Weighted (*ECS → AWS EKS, same account*)
-1. ECS service already registered in **Target Group A** of the existing ALB.
+1. ECS service is already in **Target Group A** on the ALB.
 2. Install **AWS Load Balancer Controller** in AWS EKS.
 3. Add a `TargetGroupBinding`; Pods register into **Target Group B** on the **same listener**.
-4. In the AWS Console / CLI / Terraform, shift **listener rule weights** (e.g., 95 % A / 5 % B).
+4. Adjust **listener rule weights** (e.g., 95 % A / 5 % B).
-5. Ramp weight toward B while watching CloudWatch dashboards.
+5. Ramp toward B while watching CloudWatch dashboards.
 6. Shift to 100 % B; remove ECS service and Target Group A.

-> **Zero-Downtime ALB Disclaimer**
-> *Requires shared state as above.* Listener health checks must detach failing targets automatically, and automation should reset weights quickly on error.
+> **ALB Disclaimer** – Needs shared state and robust health checks; automate quick rollback of weights on errors.

 ---

-## 4 Detailed Migration Workflow (Steps 1–14)
+## 4 Detailed Migration Workflow (Steps 1 – 14)

 | # | Step | Key Actions |
 |---|------|-------------|